Luzhanka BCP Upgrade Boosts Ukraine-Hungary Logistics Efficiency

 • Bachelor’s degree in a related field (e.g., logistics, supply chain management, economics, finance).

-• Proven experience in inventory management.
+• Proven experience in inventory management and facility oversight.

 • Strong organizational, communication, and problem-solving skills.